What is Keyword Research?

 And using the Phrase Match report, we’ll get a similar list:

-As you’ve no doubt noticed, when we take this approach, we inevitably end up with a lot of data that’s irrelevant.
+As you've no doubt noticed, when we take this approach, we inevitably end up with a lot of irrelevant data.

 We could sculpt things to get more relevant from the get-go by using seed terms like: